poe2scout/poe2scout/README.md

   - Code: `services/priceFetchService/`
 - **`db`**: The PostgreSQL database storing item information, prices, and potentially user/build data.
 - **`https-portal`**: (Production profile only) Manages SSL certificates and acts as a reverse proxy for the frontend and API.

+The application is containerised using Docker for production.
+For running locally we run the python modules and npm run dev manually.
+Docker is only used locally for streamlining the db initialisation.

+## Api

+POE2 Scout has an api which is used by the website.
+This api is completely open for others to use as well.

+Please include a user-agent field with an email so I can contact you.
+If your usage is likely to be high (consistently several times a minute) get in touch with me and I can create specific endpoints that serve your tools needs the most efficiently.

+Documentation can be found at [poe2scout.com/api/swagger](https://poe2scout.com/api/swagger)

 ## Contributing